jones1008/docker-lampose/README.md

 This can be done in the Docker Desktop Dashboard:
 ![_docker/docs/hyper-v.png](_docker/docs/hyper-v.png)

-### 6. Start your containers
+### 5. Start your containers
-After configuration you can start your containers with:
+After configuration you can start your containers with executing the following command **in the root directory of your project**:
 ```shell
 docker-compose up
 ```